Kira Yamato: Casting

-Fukuda had initial mixed feelings about the portrayal of Kira since he believed him and the famous voice actor were regularly seen in Japanese animes.
+Fukuda had initial mixed feelings about the portrayal of Kira since he believed him and the famous voice actor were regularly seen in Japanese anime.
 However, Fukuda was attracted by Soichiro Hoshi's popularity and decided to contact him for Seed.
 Akira Ishida was also pictured to be Kira's actor but then Fukuda decided to pick Athrun Zala instead.
 Since Hoshi was one of the youngest voice actors in Seed, Fukuda often contacted him about how to properly portrayal; He often told Hoshi that Kira is constantly in a state of sadness in the first episodes as he was going to lose his humanity the more he fought.
 Hoshi said that the character of Kira was the one who left him the biggest attention in his career.
 The first half of the anime ended with a meeting between Kira and Athrun were the two act casually as they had to avoid being enemies.
 In the end, Fukuda praised Hoshi for bringing Kira's charm.
 Hoshi believed Kira managed to mature thanks to Lacus Clyne after his fight with Athrun.

 Hoshi expressed joy in voicing the character and was happy when redoing his character's lines for the remaster of the series.
 One of Hoshi's favorite lines in the franchise is "I still have a world I want to protect!" in the final episode of SEED when facing Rau as he felt it was heartwarming.
 Another aspect Hoshi enjoyed in regards to his work was how Kira and Athrun become allies in the 39th episode following multiple fights across the anime.
 In retrospect, Hoshi claims there was brief tension in recording early episodes and was often assisted by Fukuda.
 Although Kira and Athrun often face each other, Hoshi found no difficulties in voicing their scenes as he often believed the two would reform their friendship with Athrun's voice actor Akira Ishida agreeing.

 For the English dub, he is voiced by Matt Hill, who got the role thanks to a friend from the dub's director, who told Hill not to have too much energy when doing the voice.
 The line "Kira Yamato!
 Launching!" was repeated by Hill several times when obtaining the role.
 Hill remembers enjoying his work, having taken a liking to the character.
 Max Mittelman replaced Hill for the NYAV dub.